outdreamer/build-a-cure-1/docs/tasks/work.md

 - to do:

+	- you can install from local ssh, tf config ec2 userdata, tf config remote_exec

+	- you can avoid install with pre-configured ami instances

 	- finish es methods

 		- finish es import function for other data, config elk stack for ml anomaly detection & test